salbalkus/CausalTables.jl/paper/paper.md

-Estimating the strength of causal relationships between variables is an important problem across many scientific disciplines. `CausalTables.jl` supports the development of new statistical methods for causal inference in Julia by providing tools to (1) easily store and process data endowed with causal structure and (2) simulate data from causal models for experimental testing.
+Estimating the strength of causal relationships between variables is an important problem across many scientific disciplines. `CausalTables.jl` supports the development of new statistical methods for causal inference in Julia by providing tools to (1) easily store and process tabular data endowed with causal structure and (2) simulate data from causal models for experimental testing.
 Firstly, the package implements a `CausalTable` structure that stores features annotated with causal labels in a `Tables.jl`-compatible format.
 Its interface includes causal-relevant functions, such as extracting relevant variables and applying interventions on treatment.
 Secondly, `CausalTables.jl` introduces a `StructuralCausalModel` for randomly generating data from user-specified causal models and computing ground truth parameters under the given experiment.
 Together, these functionalities expand the Julia ecosystem by supporting the development and experimental assessment of the growing number of causal inference methods.

 # Statement of need